 This is especially intriguing to me that this was a query on how to form color on 3D prints, of my colleague months before the Maker Faire.
 At the same time she was pondering, a group in Japan had contemplated the same idea and were able to present a colorful, potential solution.

 Our staff in the Makers Lab had already decided to order a Prusa 3D printer before the Maker Faire.
-Seeing the flexible print bed was a selling point, however, in waiting to have the Prusa printer shipped with this flexible and removable metal print bed that was displayed at the Prusa booth at the Maker Faire.
+The print has flexible and removable metal print bed that was displayed at the Prusa booth at the Maker Faire.
 This print bed can be easily removed and the print “shimmied” off when the metal is slightly bent.
 This has eliminated the need to use a tool to pry a print off the print bed.

 The Maker Faire nucleus idea is that collaboration and creativity leads to innovation.
 It is nice to see this happening at the Maker Faire and to be conscious of the fact that we enjoy this in the Makers Lab as well.
 There can be UCSF community members working on individual projects within the space, who engage with each other and as they communicate are inspired to collaborate and learn from each other’s ideas.